ClimenteA/simple-firebase/README.md

     else logged = false
 })
 ```
-Save `logged` variable to the store of your choosed front-end framework.
+Save `logged` variable to the store of your chosen front-end framework.
-Later, you can check based on `logged` variable if the user is logged in or not.
+Later, you can check, based on `logged` variable, if the user is logged in or not.

 ### Login/Register user (with Facebook, Google)